 What does a typical week look like for a freshman student?

 Every student will schedule their own classes and can make their class schedule how they would like.
 Therefore, there is no typical week for a student here at IU Kokomo.
 You have the ability to make your schedule so that it fits your needs.
 If you have a part time job- maybe your class schedule will only be 3 days a week so that you can still work.
 Or maybe you like taking evening classes- and your class schedule might be 4 days a week, but not start until 3:00 p.m.

 Are there study abroad opportunities?

 As an Indiana University student, you have a range of oversea study classes available to you.
 You may take a shorter travel experience offered through your home campus, or enroll in one of many classes offered to all students in the IU system.
 If you are interested in taking a class offered through IU Kokomo, review future course offerings.
 If you don't find something which interests you through IU Kokomo's programs, go to the IU Bloomington Office of Overseas Studies and review their listed course offerings.

 How much should I anticipate studying each week?

 There are not a required number of hours that you have to study each week.
 It is suggested that for every hour that you are in class- that you study 2 hours outside of class.
 Your study time will depend on how many credit hours you are taking and how comfortable you feel with the course work.

 What sports are available on campus?

-IU Kokomo currently has teams for Men’s Basketball, Women’s Volleyball and Men’s and Women’s Cross Country.
+IU Kokomo currently has teams for Men’s and Women's Basketball, Women’s Volleyball and Men’s and Women’s Cross Country.
 IU Kokomo has been accepted to the Kentucky Intercollegiate Athletic Conference (KIAC) beginning with the 2013-2014 academic year.
 The KIAC is an NAIA conference made up of 12 institutions.
 For more information on athletics at IU Kokomo please visit http://www.iukcougars.com/.